This post is also available in: French

 This beautiful, small cove with crystal clear waters is located near Firiplaka.
 Going down to this beach is not for the faint of heart.
 The harrowing climb down should be navigated carefully.

 Golden sands and shallow waters make Provatas the perfect beach for families.
-The beach is lined with mall hotels and restaurants, and it’s easily access by paved road.
+If you’re with little ones then walking along and swimming the beach is one of the top things to do in Milos Greece.
+The beach is lined with mall hotels and restaurants, and it’s easily accessed by paved road.

-You should visit the traditional little village of Klima.
+One of the top things to do in Milos is to visit the beautiful villages.
+Klima is a traditional little village.
 This beautiful village has coloured houses that are carved within the rock and are called Syrmata.
 They have two floors.
 On the ground floor, the fisherman keep their boats protected at winter when the weather is bad and on the first floor lives the family.

 It is another traditional fisherman’s village in Milos with the houses carved within rocks just like in Klima.
 It has a few rooms for rent and a taverva.

+If you want to learn a little history of the island then one of the things to do in Milos is to visit the Milos Mining Museum.
 Located in the island’s main port of Adamas the Milos Mining Museum is a great way to spend an afternoon.
 The collection chronicles the island’s 10,000 years of mining history dating back to 8000 B.C.
-Today, Milos is the largest producer and processor of bentonite and perlitein the European Union.
+Today, Milos is the largest producer and processor of bentonite and perlite in the European Union.
 Take advantage of the museum’s Miloterranean Geo Experience.
 The tour takes you across the island to discover for yourself the island’s unique geology, mineral content, and mining history.

 One of the most famous statues from antiquity, the Venus of Milos, was created on the island of Milos.
 While the original is now housed in the Louvre Museum in Paris, you can still see the discovery site on Milos.
 The discovery site is located near the modern-day village of Tripiti.